department-of-veterans-affairs/vagov-content/pages/careers-employment/vocational-rehabilitation/programs.md

   - heading:
     links:
       - url: /careers-employment/vocational-rehabilitation/programs/reemployment/
-        title: Reemployment Track
+        title: Reemployment track
         description: You may have the right to return to the civilian job you held before you deployed.
 Find out how we can help with this process.
       - url: /careers-employment/vocational-rehabilitation/programs/rapid-access-to-employment/
-        title: Rapid Access to Employment Track
+        title: Rapid Access to Employment track
         description: If you want a job that matches your existing skills, find out if you can get employment counseling and job-search support.
       - url: /careers-employment/vocational-rehabilitation/programs/self-employment/
-        title: Self-Employment Track
+        title: Self-Employment track
-        description: If you’re a Servicemember or Veteran with a service-connected disability, find out how we can help you start your own business.
+        description: If you’re a service member or Veteran with a service-connected disability, find out how we can help you start your own business.
       - url: /careers-employment/vocational-rehabilitation/programs/long-term-services/
-        title: Employment through Long-Term Services Track
+        title: Employment through Long-Term Services track
         description: Find out if you may be eligible for vocational training to help you develop new job skills.
       - url: /careers-employment/vocational-rehabilitation/programs/independent-living/
-        title: Independent Living Track
+        title: Independent Living track
         description: Learn about services that can help you live as independently as possible if you can't return to work right away.
 ---

 <div class="va-introtext">

-If you're a Veteran or Servicemember with a service-connected disability that impacts your ability to work, the Vocational Rehabilitation and Employment (VR&amp;E) program may be able to help.
+If you're a Veteran or service member with a service-connected disability that impacts your ability to work, the Vocational Rehabilitation and Employment (VR&amp;E) program may be able to help.
 We offer 5 support-and-services tracks to help you find and keep a job, and live as independently as possible.
 Explore the different tracks—and find out how to apply for VR&E benefits and services.

 </div>